 Virtual Panel Discussion: Small Businesses in the Public Markets – Wednesday, July 22, 2020

 Our Small Business Advocate, Martha Miller, joined a virtual panel discussion on the experience of small, publicly-traded companies on Wednesday, July 22, 2020.
 Martha joined OTC Markets Group’s General Counsel, Dan Zinn, and several executives representing OTCQX-traded companies to discuss issues impacting small public companies in today’s markets, including capital raising, becoming a publicly-traded company, secondary trading, and reporting and disclosure.
 Participant questions and feedback were incorporated throughout the panel discussion.
-This page will be updated when the video recording is available.

 Virtual Coffee Break with the New America Alliance – Wednesday, July 22, 2020